MJoergen/HyperRAM/src/hyperram/README.md

 # Overview of HyperRAM controller

-I've split the HyperRAM controller implementation into three parts:
+I've split the HyperRAM controller implementation into three parts, but it is only the entity `hyperram` from the wrapper file ([hyperram.vhd](hyperram.vhd)) that you need to use when working with the controller.

+The three parts are:

 * The state machine ([hyperram\_ctrl.vhd](hyperram_ctrl.vhd)), running in a single clock domain, same as HyperRAM device, i.e. 100 MHz.